priyadarshss/priyadarshss/README.md

   ### Checkout my portfolio -> https://pd728-portfolio.web.app/ (Developed using Reactjs)

-- 🔭 I’m currently working on Front-end development using Reactjs.
+- 🔭 I’m currently working on Front-end development using Nextjs.

 - 🌱 I’m currently learning Solidity language along with Truffle and Ganache to make DApps in the Ethereum Blockchain.